 - have or might have prostate cancer

 - are pregnant.
 Aveed may harm your unborn baby.

 - are allergic to Aveed or to any of the ingredients in Aveed.
-See the end of this leaflet for a complete list of ingredients in Aveed.
+See below for a complete list of ingredients in Aveed.

 Talk to your doctor before receiving this medicine if you have any of the above conditions.